 Participants may work on the continuation of an existing project, the early development of a substantial new project, create work towards a confirmed external publication or exhibition, or conduct research involving BICI publications and Banff Centre’s permanent collection and archives.
 Projects and research that are timely, socially relevant, and of high artistic merit will be considered.

 Participants can attend talks and presentations by faculty and guests of Visual Arts programs and Walter Phillips Gallery, and expand networks by connecting with artists from around the world.
 Participants will also have a private office or studio space, accessible 24 hours a day.
 In addition, the program offers funding to cover tuition, accommodation, and an on-campus meal plan.

 The BICI Fellowship is open to mid- to- senior-level curators, arts writers, cultural critics, researchers, and artists exploring original topics within visual arts.
 Artists working in practice/material-based studio research are welcome to apply.

-Applicants should have a 10-year exhibition/publication record, have completed formal training in visual arts at the post-secondary level, or have equivalent experience and recognition from their peers.
+Applicants should have an established exhibition/publication record, have completed formal training in visual arts at the post-secondary level, or have equivalent experience and recognition from their peers.